acidburn0zzz/nolith-release-tools/doc/monthly.md

 # Monthly Release

 GitLab releases a new minor version (`X.Y`) every month on the 22nd.
-The reasons and history of this release schedule can be found [on the blog].
+The history and reasoning behind this schedule can be found [on the blog].

 The process begins seven **working days** before the 22nd.
 The [release manager] should begin the monthly release process *no later than* the 9th.

 [on the blog]: https://about.gitlab.com/2015/12/07/why-we-shift-objectives-and-not-release-dates-at-gitlab/
-[release manager]: TODO
+[release manager]: release-manager.md

 ## Process